-Table S-1 provides a high-level comparison of key design features associated with each of the B-P Build Alternatives, the CCNM Design Option, and the Refined CCNM Design Option evaluated in this Final EIR/EIS.
+Table S-1 provides a high-level comparison of key design features associated with each of the B-P Build Alternatives, the CCNM Design Option, and the Refined CCNM Design Option evaluated in this Draft EIR/EIS.

-&lt;sup>11 The alternatives analysis process evaluated a range of alternatives to isolate concerns and to screen and refine the alternatives to avoid key environmental issues or improve performance.
+7 The alternatives analysis process evaluated a range of alternatives to isolate concerns and to screen and refine the alternatives to avoid key environmental issues or improve performance.
 The alternatives not carried forward had greater direct and indirect environmental impacts, were impracticable, or failed to meet the project purpose.
 Chapter 2, Alternatives, of this EIR/EIS provides additional information on the alternatives analysis process.

-&lt;sup>12 Chapter 9, Public and Agency Involvement, provides details on the Stakeholder Working Groups and meetings.
+8 Chapter 9, Public and Agency Involvement, provides details on the Stakeholder Working Groups and meetings.